Union Budget 2018-2019 : Impact and Analysis

 - No change in individual tax slab.

-- Relief to salaries taxpayers - standard deduction of 40000, however few tax free allowance removed.
+- Relief to salaried taxpayers - standard deduction of 40000, however, few tax-free allowances removed.

 - Senior citizen - interest income on fixed deposit, post office exempt till 50000, medical insurance limit revised.